vruebusch/120-work/hw-8/readme.md

 # **HW-8 Response**

 ## Summary
-This week we learned about
+This week we learned about 'for loops' and 'while loops'.
+We learned that 'for loops' require the format: ``for(numberVariable , conditionalStatement , incrementDetails ) {}`` to work and 'while loops' use the format: ``while( conditionStatement) {}``.
+These are used to simplify code

 ## Steps Taken